DJSures/FreeChaF/README.md

 * BIOS filenames are case-sensitive

-## Console button overlay
+## Console buttons
-Access to the console buttons is provided by the Arduino.
-The LibRetro configuration should have the assignments of numeric values 1, 2, 3, 4 to buttons A, B, X, Z.
+Access to the console buttons are provided by the Arduino.
+The LibRetro configuration should have the assignments of numeric values 1, 2, 3, 4 to buttons A, B, X, Z. When a button is pressed, a console overlay will display that shows what button was pressed.

 ## Controls
 | FreeChaF Function | Retropad | Keyboard Assignment |